 - Obtaining a VAT deferment on the importation of the commercial yacht by a non-EU owning entity on provision by the importing entity of a bank guarantee amounting to the VAT payable on 0.75% of the value of the yacht, capped at one million euro;

 To opt for the first proposed VAT deferment structure, one would need to incorporate a shipping company in Malta, which company would need to obtain a valid Malta VAT identification number.
 In each instance, the importation of the commercial yacht will require the yacht to physically call at Malta in order to undergo VAT and Customs procedures.
-Following which, the yacht would be imported into the European Union.
+Following which, the yacht would be imported into the European Union with the VAT payment deferred accordingly rather than paid upon importation.
 In such a case, the yacht would be able to roam freely and circulate within EU waters.